SamedYalniz/CV/CV.md

  - played for 3 years in a local team in Cologne <br>

 travel:
-- love travelling, lived in Australia for 9 months and travelled through South-East-Asia.
-Can't wait for the next              adventure
+- born in Germany, lived in Australia for a year, travelled through South-East-Asia and ended up in London.

 ## :envelope: <a name="contact">Contact</a>